Complete linkage: History

-Uses In Research
+Uses in research

 Economic Benefits

 Being able to determine linkage between genes can also have major economic benefits.
 Learning about linkage of traits in sugar cane has led to more productive and lucrative growth of the crop.
 Sugar cane is a sustainable crop that is one of the most economically viable renewable energy sources.
 QTL analysis for sugarcane was used to construct a linkage map that identified gene clusters and important linked loci that can be used to predict the response to fungal infection in a specific line of sugar cane.

 Medical Benefits

 Linkage mapping can also be useful in determining the inheritance patterns of traits such as psychological disease.
 Linkage studies of panic disorder and anxiety disorders have indicated regions of interest on specific chromosomes.
 Chromosomes 4q21 and 7p are being considered strong candidate regions for panic and fear-associated anxiety disorder loci.
 Knowing the specific location of these loci and their probability of being inherited together based on their linkage can offer insight into how these disorders are passed down, and why they often occur together in patients.